echo2echo/passwordGenerator/README.md

 Passwords of 16 or more characters are recommended for added security

-Most Systems should accept passwords up to 64 characters.
+Most systems should accept passwords up to 64 characters.

 FYI, A Gmail password can be up to 100 characters long.